inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ![Andrea Volkamer](http://media.bio.mx/teams/ski/volkamer.jpg)
 #### Postdoc
 ##### Previous work
-2013: Postdoc at the University of Hamburg (Pro Exzellenzia Fellowship)
+Feb. - Aug.
+2013: Postdoc in the working group for algorithmic molecular design at the Center for Bioinformatics, University of Hamburg (Pro Exzellenzia Fellowship)
-2013: PhD in bioinformatics at the University of Hamburg, supervisor Prof. Rarey
+Jan.
+2013: PhD in structural bioinformatics at the Center for Bioinformatics, University of Hamburg, supervisor Prof. Rarey

-Research stay at the Purdue University; developed software for target assessment; collaborated with Merck and BioSolveIT.
+Developed software for target assessment based on active site analysis; collaborated with Merck and BioSolveIT; research stay at the Purdue University, IN, USA (2007/2008).
 ##### Contact
 E-mail: lastname@bio.mx
 Phone: +49-6221-6545627